 • Trading Fees: Unocoin primarily focuses on Bitcoin and may have different fee structures compared to multi-crypto platforms.
 It generally offers competitive rates for Bitcoin transactions.

-• Deposit Fees: Typically, free for bank transfers.
+• Deposit Fees: Typically, bank transfers are free.

 • Withdrawal Fees: Fees may apply based on the method of withdrawal.